 With eight rounds of the American Board of Imaging Informatics exam since its June 2007 debut, 612 individuals have earned the Certified Imaging Informatics Professional designation.

-The growing importance of imaging informatics has generated increasing demand for certification of the radiologic technology and information technology professionals working in the field.
-Seventy-one… Continue
+The growing importance of imaging informatics has generated increasing demand for certification of the radiologic technology and information technology professionals working in the field.… Continue

 Added by radRounds Radiology Network on October 21, 2010 at 6:00am —

 Springer would like to offer you a unique opportunity to share your thoughts on the development of an electronic learning product in radiology by participating in our focus group at RSNA.

 at the Hyatt Regency Chicago (151 E. Wacker Drive)

 The evening will include a discussion of electronic learning and reference resources for radiologists, as well as a presentation of Springer’s new electronic product.
 We would like your… Continue

 Added by radRounds Radiology Network on October 20, 2010 at 11:58pm —

 (DIAGNOSTIC IMAGING) -- Citing clinical evidence, coalition urges U.S. panel to approve CT colonography for screening